meganrichards3/meganrichards3.github.io/_pages/about.md

 My current research interests in machine learning reliability are motivated by my experiences building models for high-stakes medical settings.
 I completed my undergradate at Duke University, where I worked with [Mark Sendak](https://scholar.google.com/citations?user=U0kHK8wAAAAJ&hl=en&oi=ao) as part of the Duke Institute for Healthcare Innovation ([DIHI](https://dihi.org/projects/)).
 At DIHI, I worked on building risk prediction models for [severe pregnancy complications](https://static1.squarespace.com/static/59d5ac1780bd5ef9c396eda6/t/62eb0bc60a2601399afdfecf/1659571143037/108+MEWS_Abstract.pdf), which are now integrated and in silent trials.
 I also worked with DIHI to implement a [data quality assurance framework](https://proceedings.mlr.press/v182/sendak22a.html) which improved model performance by better integrating clinical feedback into dataset design.
 While at Duke, I also worked at the [Duke Center for Global Women's Health Technologies](https://www.dukegwht.org/) on a [self-screening device](https://spj.science.org/doi/full/10.34133/2022/9823184?adobe_mc=MCMID%3D14000684186094648760814905405683999528%7CMCORGID%3D242B6472541199F70A4C98A6%2540AdobeOrg%7CTS%3D1696809600) for cervical cancer designed for low-resource global settings, which earned a Best Research award at NIH's IEEE HIPOCT Conference in 2019.

 ## Recent Updates
+- **Nov '24**: 📝 Check out our new preprint [On the Role of Speech Data in Reducing Toxicity Detection Bias](https://arxiv.org/abs/2411.08135), led by Samuel Bell!
+We generate and release a new set of multilingual toxicity annotations for MuTox, and find that when models have access to the audio itself, rather than a transcript, they are more accurate and less biased in detecting toxicity (w.r.t group mentions).

 - **July '24**:🎊 We're honored to receive an **outstanding paper award** at the ICML TiFA workshop for our work measuring geographic disparities in image generations!
 It was such a pleasure to help supervise this project, led by Abhishek Sureddy, Dishant Padelia, and Nandhinee Periyakaruppa.

 - **May '24**: 📝 Check out our [Introduction to Vision-Language Modeling](https://arxiv.org/abs/2405.17247), created through a broad collaboration of researchers (> 40 people across 10 institutions) to help democratize knowledge about VLMs!